 - i.
 Peer Education and Leadership: The WGRC staff engages students in peer education and leadership programs to address interpersonal violence.
 Through training, peer educators gain a clear understanding of the dynamics of interpersonal violence and the resources available to address the issues.
-After receiving training, students apply that knowledge to a peer education model in which they promote healthy relationships, risk reduction, and assist in providing programs for students and the campus community about interpersonal violence and how victims can access campus services.
-Peer education and leadership is implemented through a number of models, including Unscripted, a peer theater troupe, composed of a diverse group of students who apply interactive and improvisational theatre to contemporary scenarios of interpersonal violence which they perform for UA classes and organizations to generate dialogue regarding warning signs of abuse, bystander behavior, and campus resources.
-Other models include the WGRC Student Leadership Council, and Safe Sisters, who are sorority women trained on the issues of interpersonal violence and serve as peer leaders for their chapter. - ii.
-Interpersonal Violence/Speakers Bureau: The WGRC staff is available to serve as speakers to present programs on a wide variety of issues including interpersonal violence, risk reduction, healthy relationships, and leadership.
+After receiving training, students apply that knowledge to a peer education model in which they promote healthy relationships and assist in providing programs for students and the campus community about interpersonal violence and how victims can access campus services.
+Peer education and leadership is implemented through a number of models, including the WGRC Student Leadership Council; the WGRC Ambassadors; and Safe Sisters, who are sorority women trained on the issues of interpersonal violence and serve as peer leaders for their chapter. - ii.
+Interpersonal Violence/Speakers Bureau: The WGRC staff is available to serve as speakers to present programs on a wide variety of issues including interpersonal violence, healthy relationships, and leadership.
 Presentations can take place on or off of campus for classes, organizations, clubs, and other groups.
-Presentations can be adapted to the specific needs of an organization. - iii.
+Presentations can be offered in person or virtually, and they can be adapted to the specific needs of an organization (ex. discipline specific, subtopics, etc.). - iii.
 Harbor: The purpose of Harbor is to create safe places throughout campus where victims of interpersonal violence can go to receive assistance.
 Through the training, faculty and staff gain insight and sensitivity to the issues of dating/domestic violence, sexual assault/rape, and stalking.
 Harbor trainings last approximately two hours and can be incorporated into a single staff meeting or broken into components to accommodate participant schedules. - iv.
-Campus Anti-Violence Task Force: The WGRC established a Campus Anti-Violence Task Force (CAFT) to provide a coordinated community response to violence.
-The goal of the
+Domestic Violence Awareness Month and Sexual Assault Awareness Month: The WGRC staff coordinates various campaigns for Domestic Violence Awareness Month in October and Sexual Assault Awareness Month in April of every year.
+Activities both at the university and in the community include initiatives such as the Clothesline Project, These Hands Don't Hurt, information displays, rallies and candlelight vigils, the purple and teal awareness ribbon campaigns, and art exhibits designed to educate our community about interpersonal violence, such as the Wounded Heart display.